 From behind the red mountain, Tehanu of the scarred face flew in on the back of the dragon Segoy, with Commander Uhura, Mama Wati, Au Co, and Princess Bari seated behind her.
 It landed near Treebeard and his slow-striding friends in a clearing of wing-ruffled grasses.
 Red-eyed Pele surfed a wave of molten lava down one flank of the disturbed mountain and walked the rest of the way in.
 Rostam and his horse and friend Rakhsh entered the field, prancing forward.
 King Gesar accompanied King T’Challa and Hou Yi, who bore a quiver of steaming arrows upon his broad back.

 “Welcome to Intervale,” Firiel greeted them as the Transdaimonics stared at the newcomers.
-The Page of Pentacles put down his coin.
+The Page of Pentacles put down his coin and adjusted his red hat.
 Van Helsing listened while whittling a stake.
 Misty Knight flexed her bionic arm.
 Wolverine’s claws slid out, then back in.

 “This whole show is all just us radically unpacking ourselves to ourselves,” said Promethea to the phlegmatic Shadow Moon.
 “Know what I mean?”